MA Conflict and International Security

 Tailor your degree to your interests

 We offer a range of specialisms allowing you to tailor your degree to your interests.
-You can also choose modules run by other areas of the University, in subjects such as law, agriculture, policy and development, and modern languages.
-This gives you the flexibility to study a variety of topics or specialise in one area.
+You can also choose to study a language with the Institution-Wide Language Programme.

 We regularly invite guest speakers to deliver lectures, allowing you to gain insight into the different opportunities available to you after graduation and a chance to build your network.